 In the intervening 11 months, all three operators have been quite busy.
 All three started their network buildouts in the capital Buenos Aires and other large cities like Córdoba and Rosario, and then began expanding into the country's other metro areas provinces.
 According to their most recent updates, the three operators have signed up between 800,000 and 1 million 4G subscribers each.

-A quick glance at OpenSignal's data shows what we would expect to see from a country in its LTE infancy: a big jump in speeds over 3G where these new networks are available but still limited overall coverage (*).
-Building out extensive coverage takes time, but Movistar seems to have made the most of its 11 months.
-Movistar users with 4G plans were able to see an LTE signal 63 percent of the time, while 4G subscribers on Claro and Personal’s networks saw evidence of the LTE network only 35 percent and 39 percent of the time respectively (you can read about our methodology for calculating coverage here).
-These coverage footprints appear to be growing rapidly though.
-In just the last three months we've seen upticks in the coverage numbers of all three operators.
+A quick glance at OpenSignal's data shows what we would expect to see from a country in its LTE infancy: a big jump in speeds over 3G where these new networks are available but still limited overall availability (*).
+Building out a far-reaching network takes time, but Movistar seems to have made the most of its 11 months.
+Movistar users with 4G plans were able to see an LTE signal 63 percent of the time, while 4G subscribers on Claro and Personal’s networks saw evidence of the LTE network only 35 percent and 39 percent of the time respectively (you can read about our methodology for calculating availability here).
+These footprints appear to be growing rapidly though.
+In just the last three months we've seen upticks in the availability numbers of all three operators.

 In terms of speed, it's a close race.
 Claro and Personal averaged about 11 Mbps in our 4G speed tests, just beating Movistar's average of 10 Mbps.
 But all three fell below the global average of 12.6 Mbps that we found in our Q3 State of LTE report.
 That's a bit of a surprise because new LTE networks tend to have a speed advantage.
 New networks are relatively unloaded and uncongested, thus delivering faster throughput to individual devices, but as they get loaded up with subscribers and traffic they often slow down considerably.
 We see this trend all over the world.